There are five exercise types we recommend for everyone. If you are a current or former client of ours, you know these types of movements well.

 - Squat—body weight squat, body weight single leg squat, body weight chair squat, body weight box squat, or weighted versions of any of these exercises using a barbell, dumbbell, kettlebell, medicine ball, or bands.
 Again, be creative based on your ability and training environment.
-Read this blog to find out more about the the importance of the squat to lower-body strength and mobility.
+Read this blog to find out more about the importance of the squat to lower-body strength and mobility.

 - Hip hinge—body weight single leg deadlift, band deadlift, dumbbell deadlift, glute bridge, kettlebell swing, cable pull through, and many more.
 This blog will help you understand how the hip hinge helps fitness and everyday living.